uliwitness/CodingService/README.txt

 CODING SERVICE

-A service that helps programmers restore some of the scripts they used to have in Xcode 3 TO Xcode 4.
+A service that helps programmers restore some of the scripts they used to have in Xcode 3 to Xcode 4.

 INSTALLATION